Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Phase height estimation

 \subsection{Results}

 This section presents the results of the state estimation analysis.
 First, an initial guess for the phase heights is obtained by uniformly sampling 100 height vectors within their bounds and using those as initial state inputs to PINN (and VNN) to predict the outlet volume flows at $\tau = 0$.
 These predicted outflows are compared against the experimentally measured outlet flows at $\tau = 0$, and the candidate yielding the best agreement is selected as the initial state estimate.
 We then feed these initial states into the filter and proceed to track and estimate the phase heights for each PINN (and VNN) model individually.
 The individual trajectories, along with the ensemble means, are shown in Figs. \ref{fig:tr3-EKF} and \ref{fig:tr4-EKF}.
+As in \cref{sec:results}, model performance and uncertainty are quantified using RMSE and time-averaged IQR, respectively.

 In \cref{fig:tr3-EKF}, we report the results for the interpolation test trajectory.
 For both PINN and VNN, the estimated initial DPZ height $\hp(\tau_0)$ deviates from the experimental trajectory, indicating weak reconstruction of the internal states from outlet flow measurements alone.
 Nevertheless, in both cases the ensemble mean converges to the experimental trajectory at around $\tau = \SI{100}{\second}$.
 For the heavy phase height, the PINN consistently outperforms the VNN.
 Despite the significant overshoot observed in the forward simulation results shown in \cref{fig:tr3-chaining-dpz}, the VNN–filter combination achieves comparable accuracy to the PINN ensemble in predicting DPZ height for the interpolation trajectory.
 This indicates that the filter update step effectively compensates for the VNN’s error accumulation by incorporating outflow measurements.
-However, compared to the PINN, the individual estimates of the VNN ensemble exhibit lesser consistency.
+However, compared to the PINN, the individual estimates of the VNN ensemble exhibit lesser consistency, as shown by the lower IQR value of the PINN ensemble.